Will Your Records Management Policies, Procedures, Guidelines, Schedules, And Systems Protect Your Utility?

 - instructions for preservation and destruction of public records, and

-- staff roles and responsibilities?
+- a list of staff roles and responsibilities?

-- written steps on how to apply retention to physical records (paper), and
+- written steps on how to apply retention to physical records (paper),

 - Does your Utility have an e-mail management guideline describing the retention and disposition (deletion) of emails by type and steps to defensibly dispose of emails, including: